 If you plan on taking a lot of day trips or need to get to the grocery store often, your best option is to either take a private shuttle to your villa and then rent a car or rent a van as your rental car.

-We work with Adobe (a local car company that we think super highly of) and they have a passenger van which comfortably fits nine people plus luggage.
+We work with Adobe (a local car company that we think super highly of) and they have a passenger van that comfortably fits nine people plus luggage.
 This is probably your best option if you have a decent size group and will need to get around.

 You can book your car through us here and get a 10% discount plus tons of other great perks.

 - 10% discount for Costa Rica Vibes readers